What is a team?

 Teams share a commitment to a common purpose, mission and goals and work in an environment of mutual accountability.
 Successful teams develop effective group process, using groundrules and norms to promote effective interpersonal communication.
 Teams go through recognizable stages of development, with distinct characteristics in each phase.
 Every project group or work unit is not a team.
 Learn more about teams.

 Management journals, books and libraries offer a wealth of information and tools available to help you be a more effective team member, whether your team is new or well established, a time-limited project team or a standing team.
 You might start by learning what defines a team, and move on to learn about factors for team success.
-Want to learn more about your own team?
-Take a look at our tools to help you determine what development stage your team is in (Microsoft Word), or how to evaluate your team's effectiveness (Microsoft Word).

 Yes.
 HR's organization development consultants can provide a variety of assistance to teams throughout MIT's departments, labs and centers.
 For example, we can advise on team formation and key success factors in team start-up, or we can work with an existing team to help them increase their effectiveness.
 Learn more.